GeoCodable/GRALE/README.md

 ## Description:

 The GRALE module contains functions and classes to standardize requests sent to geospatial REST API’s.
-Response data, metadata capture, and logging information are standardized to create efficiencies as a preliminary step in ETL workflows that involve geospatial REST API’s.
-Advanced options are available to optimize speed and memory usage in the extraction phase of ETL workflows.
-Options include multi-threaded request/response cycles, ‘low memory’ options to reduce memory usage/errors and storage capacity required for outputs, in conjunction with pkcs12 support.
-Output GeoJSON objects contain two additional keys named ‘request_metadata’ and ‘request_logging’.
-These additional keys extend the GeoJSON structure to provide logging information and metadata that can increase efficiencies when used as part of a larger extract, transform, and load (ETL) workflow.
+Response data, metadata, and logging information are standardized to create efficiencies among extract, transform, and load (ETL) workflows involving geospatial REST API’s.
+As part of the Extract phase of ETL, the GRALE module can provide source data structure metadata, error tracing, and data lineage information for data pipelines.
+Advanced options are available to optimize speed and memory usage.
+Options include multi-threaded request/response cycles, options to optimize memory usage/storage and pkcs12 requests support.

 **_Note: Capabilities are limited to GET requests on ArcGIS REST API feature and map services at this time._**